 - 1 tablespoon balsamic vinegar

-If you use already cooked turkey or chicken, chop it into small pieces and give it to the soup during the last 5 minutes of the cooking time, so that they have the time to get hot.
+- If you use fresh turkey or chicken breast, chop it into small cubes and add it to the soup 10 minutes after adding the buckwheat.
+If you use already cooked turkey or chicken, chop it into small pieces and add it to the soup during the last 5 minutes of the cooking time, so that they can get hot.

-If you don't have any turkey or chicken leftovers, you can use the same amount of fresh turkey or chicken breast.
-Chop the meat into small cubes and give it to the soup together with the buckwheat.
+- If you don't have any turkey or chicken leftovers, you can use the same amount of fresh turkey or chicken breast.
+Chop the meat into small cubes and add it to the soup 10 minutes after adding the buckwheat.